 Our public parks are growing by leaps and bounds!
 We’ve opened up Hopewell Park and are making improvements to the Community Park, but there is so much more to do.
 This past year we acquired 51 acres of land around Moyer’s Lake between Blue Church and Glen Road, 20 additional acres next to Hopewell Park and 20 acres along Taylor Drive.
 And we are actively working on acquiring many other large areas in the Township for open space and recreation.
 I have been actively involved in all these efforts as I continue to serve on the Township’s Open Space and Recreation Committee.
 So far, the Township has preserved over 800 acres of land but that is about to grow even larger.

-A place to relax and smell the roses
+A new place to relax and smell the roses

 There is nothing better than taking the kids to the park!